nikolovlazar/nikolovlazar.com/src/pages/uses.md

   lubed.
 I wouldn't say they have done a good job, but it's not super bad.
 I don't see myself lubing switches in near future.

+- On top of my Kinesis Advantage I've got my
+  [Stream Deck](https://amzn.to/3PvD8c7).
+I've got it configured to switch between 3 profiles: Twitch Streaming, YouTube Streaming, and YouTube Recording.
+I'm able to switch my scenes, start and stop streaming or recording with a single button.
+Love this thing!

 - And for my mouse, something I use less and less, I picked the [Logitech MX Master 3s for Mac](https://amzn.to/40uHbqU).
 I've always wanted the MX Master, but I've been using Apple's Magic Mouse up until recently.
 I